elijahbs/The-Kids-Are-All-Right/README.md

 # The Kids Are All Right: Investigating the Susceptibility of Teens and Adults to YouTube Giveaway Scams

 This repository contains the survey instrument, analysis scripts, and de-identified data for the NDSS '25 paper "The Kids Are All Right: Investigating the Susceptibility of Teens and Adults to YouTube Giveaway Scams" by Elijah Bouma-Sims, Lily Klucinec, Mandy Lanyon, Lorrie Faith Cranor, Julie Downs.
-This paper has been accepted to [NDSS 2025](https://www.ndss-symposium.org/ndss2025/), pending minor revisions.
+This paper has been accepted to [NDSS 2025](https://www.ndss-symposium.org/ndss2025/).
+When avliable, the paper will be accessible from [https://dx.doi.org/10.14722/ndss.2025.24342](https://dx.doi.org/10.14722/ndss.2025.24342).

 ## Requirements